Impact

 We think it’s important to look at the impact we’ve had on organizations in multiple ways.
 Our overall focus, though, is simple: To actively review our results and use them to improve what we do.
 Our own feedback loop!

-of Listen4Good organizations make programmatic or operational changes in response to feedback after one year.
+of Listen4Good organizations make or have plans to make changes in response to feedback within 1 year

 More than